 (c1670-1742) was an early Quaker missionary in Britain, Ireland, the Netherlands, Germany and colonial North America.
 He also worked for William Penn in Pennsylvania for several years.
 He loved trees and brought many specimens back from his travels.

-This was an informal network of secret routes and safe houses used by fugitive American slaves on their journey north to “Free States” or Canada.
-It spanned twenty-nine states, as well as Canada, Mexico and the Caribbean.
-Quakers played an active part in it, along with many others.
+This was a network of secret routes and safe houses used by fugitive American slaves on their journey north to “Free States” or Canada.
+It spanned twenty-nine states, Canada, Mexico and the Caribbean.
+Quakers were active in it.